- 8-Minute Article

 Indemnity benefits

 For example, if you buy $5,000 per month in indemnity long-term care benefits and you have only $3,000 per month in long-term care expenses, the policy will pay you the full $5,000 that month.
-You can decide how to spend the excess $2,000.14
+You can decide how to spend the excess $2,000.13

 Reimbursement benefits

 For example, if you buy a reimbursement benefit for $5,000 per month, but the cost of your long-term care expenses is only $3,000 per month, the company will reimburse you the $3,000.
 The extra $2,000 you did not use that month will still be there and can be used at the end of the benefit period.
-It can be used only for long-term care expenses.
+It can only be used for long-term care expenses.

 Tips for Buying Long-Term Care Insurance

-• Shop as early as possible: The younger and healthier you are, the more coverage you may be able to get.
+- Shop as early as possible: The younger and healthier you are, the more coverage you may be able to get.
 It may also be easier to budget for up-front or installment premium costs while you’re still working, rather than once you’re retired.

-• Gather multiple quotes: Consider policies from several companies and work with your financial professional to carefully compare benefits, premium prices, and medical underwriting requirements for each policy.
+- Gather multiple quotes: Consider policies from several companies and work with your financial professional to carefully compare benefits, premium prices, and medical underwriting requirements for each policy.

-• Know your rights: Most states require insurance companies to give you 30 days to review your policy after you sign it.
+- Know your rights: Most states require insurance companies to give you 30 days to review your policy after you sign it.
 If you change your mind, you can return your policy during this time and get a full refund.

-• Prepare some key questions: Asking your financial professional the right questions can help you feel confident in your long-term care coverage decision.
+- Prepare some key questions: Asking your financial professional the right questions can help you feel confident in your long-term care coverage decision.
 Here are some questions you might want to start with:

-• Do my retirement savings and income plan have me covered in the event I need long-term care?
+- Do my retirement savings and income plan have me covered in the event I need long-term care?

 Download our full questionnaire to help prepare for your meeting with your financial professional.